MJOdorczuk/MachineLearning/Project2/README.md

 # Project 2
-The folder `cs-net` contains the source code for our python package where the project required implementations are defined.
+The folder `csnet` contains the source code for our python package where the project required implementations are defined.

-In the folder `notebook` this package are used to present the solutions of the problems presented in the exercises.
+In the folder `solutions` this package are used to present the solutions of the problems presented in the exercises.

 To format the code there is added a [`pre-commit`](https://pre-commit.com)